 Follow these best practices to ensure fair and effective handling of parent requests:

-Let Shibutz help you manage parent requests effectively while creating balanced, optimal class lists.
+Let Shibutz help you manage parent requests while creating balanced class lists.